-Sekhmet is a very small asteroid whose orbit could bring it in close proximity to Earth.
+Sekhmet is a small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified Sekhmet as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Sekhmet has been observed.
-It completes a rotation on its axis every 2.82 days.
+It completes a rotation on its axis every 2.82 hours.

 Sekhmet has 14 close approaches predicted in the coming decades: